ayshabkhan/ayshabkhan.github.io/projects.md

 ![These are some design elements I made.](/img/sf.png)
 ![This is a design element I made.](/img/animal.jpg)

+#### **Python web scraper: County court docket**

+Using Python's [ScraperWiki](https://github.com/scraperwiki/scraperwiki-python) library, I helped build a web scraper for the Prince George’s County Circuit Court’s daily docket.
+The scraper spits out a .tsv file of docket information, pulled from a webpage that updates every day to list each day's docket as pre-formatted text.
+We also used web browser automator [Selenium](http://www.seleniumhq.org/) to worked on a scraper to pull detailed case data from Maryland's state case search database for each case number listed on the docket, so they can be integrated to become a useful reporting system in a local newsroom.

+You can find all the code for that project, as well as a writeup of our process, [on GitHub](https://github.com/JOUR479K/team_1).

 #### **Website: aysha.us**

 After years of using Wordpress and a handcoded HTML5 site, I recently switched my personal webpage to using [Jekyll](https://jekyllrb.com/), a tool that allows for static website development with no need for a database or content management system, based on the open-source [Minima](https://github.com/jekyll/minima) theme.
 You can also find (and feel free to use) the code I deployed [here](https://github.com/ayshabkhan/ayshabkhan.github.io), although I'll note that I'm already looking at shifting over to [Gatsby](https://github.com/gatsbyjs/gatsby), a static website generator based in React.js.